Otto Meissner: Hindenburg presidency (1925-1934)

+Meissner submitted his resignation in 1933 but it was refused.

+Nazi period (1934-1945)

 When Hitler merged the functions of head of state (the president) and head of government (the chancellor) in August 1934, Meissner's office was renamed the "Presidential Chancellery" and restricted in its responsibilities to representative and formal matters of protocol, while all more political matters were assigned to the Reich Chancellery under the direction of Hans Lammers.
 Meissner was also made a member of the Academy for German Law.
 To mark the fourth anniversary of the Nazi regime on 30 January 1937, Hitler personally conferred the Golden Party Badge upon several non-Nazi members of the Reich government, including Meissner (membership number 3,805,235).
 On 1 December 1937, Meissner was promoted to Minister of State (Staatsminister) and Chief of the, now again renamed, "Presidential Chancellery of the Führer and Chancellor".
 He was granted status equal in rank to a Reichsminister, but without the title.

+Post-war

 After the Second World War, Meissner was arrested by the Allies and interrogated as a witness during the Nuremberg Trials.
 In July 1947, he appeared as a character witness for the accused former State Secretary Franz Schlegelberger.
 Meissner was finally prosecuted in the Wilhelmstrasse Trial, but the court acquitted him on 14 April.
 Two years later, in May 1949, he was accused again, this time in Munich, and was adjudged a fellow traveler.
 His appeal was turned down, but the proceedings were called to a halt in January 1952.

 In 1950, Meissner published a memoir covering his unusual bureaucrat's career in a book, State Secretary under Ebert, Hindenburg and Hitler.
 The writer Hans-Otto Meissner (1909–1992) was his son.

-Role in history

-Meissner, who lived with his family in the palace of the German president between 1929 and 1939, undoubtedly enjoyed major influence upon the presidents, especially Hindenburg.
-Together with Kurt von Schleicher and a few others, Meissner, in 1929 and 1930, furthered the dissolution of the parliamentary system by means of a civil presidential cabinet.